Breaking Aid Dependency With results-based financing

 Good intentions, followed by long-term dependency.
 A familiar pattern in international development.

 Since 2022 Made Blue and Max Foundation have been working together in Bangladesh to do things differently, through the social enterprise Max TapWater.
-In just three years, more than 100 water networks have been built with 25,000 people gaining access to safe drinking water at home and 1 billion litres of water sold.
+In just four years, more than 100 water networks have been built with 21,000 people gaining access to safe drinking water at home and 1 billion litres of water sold.

 Building on these proven results, our organisations are now extending the partnership for another three years with a logical next step: results-based financing (RBF).
-From 2026 onwards, funding is released when clean water is demonstrably flowing from household taps.
+From 2026 onwards, funding is released by Made Blue for Max TapWater when clean water is demonstrably flowing from household taps.
 Measured, verified, and delivered according to clear agreements.

 Update: 12 February 2026